JayasankarArumugam/BscSniperBot/README.md

  With all of my bots you can find pre-compiled binaries in the dist folder.
 You should be able to run this bot anywhere (even mobile) without worrying about other dependencies.

-1. rename env.example to .env
-2. edit .env
+1. edit .env
-3. Snipe that shit
+2. Snipe that shit

 ```
 # Your wallet address